tomas-fryza/vhdl-labs/lab2-logic/README.md

    end architecture behavioral;
    ```

-   One function is provided, but you must complete the other two: write one as a VHDL assignment statement using SoP or Pos logic, and the second as a conditional signal assignment.
+   One function is provided, but you must complete the other two: write one as a VHDL assignment statement using SoP or PoS logic, and the second as a conditional signal assignment.

 3. Use **File > Add Sources...
-Alt+A > Add or create simulation sources** and create a new VHDL file `tb_compare_2bit` (same filename as tested entity with prefix `tb_`).
+Alt+A > Add or create simulation sources** and create a new VHDL file `compare_2bit_tb` (same filename as tested entity with sufix or prefix `_tb`).
 Generate the testbench file by [online generator](https://vhdl.lapinoo.net/testbench/) or copy/paste it from the [EDA Playground template](https://www.edaplayground.com/x/5uu3).
 Complete the stimuli process by several test cases.

    ```vhdl
    stimuli : process